nbeversl/urtext_docs/README.md

-Index tags will sort the files in the Node List [The Node List](#the-node-list)) .
+Index tags will sort the files in the Node List [The Node Browser](#the-node-browser)) .
 Any indexed nodes will sort before (above) the others, with lowest number appearing first.

 Remember unindexed notes display in order of creation, newest first, based on the value of the timestamp.
 You can give the same index number to multiple nodes; in this case they sort with the most recent node first, within each index.
 #### flags